 Principle #1 – Take an economic view

-Achieving the Lean systems builder’s goal—sustainably shortest lead time, with best quality and value to people and society—requires a fundamental understanding of the economics of the system builder’s mission.
-Without such an understanding, even a technically competent system may cost too much to develop, take too long to deliver, or have manufacturing or operating costs that cannot support economically efficient value.
+Realizing the goal of Lean—achieving the shortest sustainable lead time with the best quality and value—requires understanding the economics of a mission.
+Without that, even a technically capable system may cost too much to develop, take too long to deliver, or incur excessive manufacturing or operating costs.

 Deliver Early and Often